 - Give you the opportunity to take part in social and recreational activities.

 If you are under 18, we will need your parents’ consent to register.
-For further information have a look at our Young Carers page.

 Some people find it helpful to have an assessment before things become too much, others will only feel like they need an assessment when things hit crisis point.
 You can have the carers assessment on your own, with or without the person you care for being present or ask a friend or advocate to be present to support you.

 A carers assessment is also a good opportunity for you to sit with someone to discuss the future and what contingency / emergency plans you may have or want to make.
-For more information have a look at our Brent Council page.

 If you have money concerns and/or a debt problem, Brent Carers Centre can help you understand which options are available to you and will recommend the debt solution that is right for your situation.